EKU and The American Chestnut Foundation Restoration Project 1.0

 For more information about restoring the American chestnut, www.acf.org and www.kychestnut.org are excellent starting points.
 You may also want to connect directly by using our Chestnut listserve.
 Please subscribe at http://listserve.eku.edu/mailman/listinfo/chestnuts Subscribing is a two-step process – once you submit your name on the webpage you will receive an e-mail asking you to confirm your desire to be on the list.
 Once you are added administratively, you will then receive a confirmation message that also gives you information about the list.

-Tree Campus USA is a program of the Arbor Day Foundation that promotes tree growth and diversity on campuses nationwide (http://www.arborday.org/programs/treecampususa/).
-One aspect of the Tree Campus USA program is the requirement for recognized campuses to include service learning projects in their overall tree planting and maintenance program.
+Tree Campus Higher Education s a program of the Arbor Day Foundation that promotes tree growth and diversity on campuses nationwide (http://www.arborday.org/programs/treecampususa/).
+One aspect of the Tree Campus Higher Education program is the requirement for recognized campuses to include service learning projects in their overall tree planting and maintenance program.

-Individuals or groups wishing to host events on campus related to the American chestnut restoration project or the Tree Campus USA program should contact Sustainability Manager Debbie Namuguyi for planning and promoting your service learning hours with The Office of Sustanability.
+Individuals or groups wishing to host events on campus related to the American chestnut restoration project or the Tree Campus Higher Education program should contact Sustainability Manager Debbie Namuguyi for planning and promoting your service learning hours with The Office of Sustanability.